Conservatorship Attorney

 Conservatorship of Adults Suffering from Cognitive Decline:

-There are two types of Probate Conservatorships that can be established: Conservator of the Person and Conservator of the Estate.
-When Conservator of the Person is implemented, the conservator is given the legal ability to care for the conservatee’s personal matters such as their home, health and possessions such as clothing.
-On the other hand, a Conservator of the Estate is when the conservator is given the responsibility of managing the finances and property of the conservatee.
+There are two types of Probate Conservatorships that can be established for an adult experiencing cognitive decline: Conservatorship of the Person and Conservatorship of the Estate.
+When the court grants a Conservatorship of the Person, the conservator is given the legal ability to care for the conservatee’s personal matters such as their health, food, shelter, or clothing.
+When the court grants a Conservatorship of the Estate, the conservator is given the responsibility of managing the finances and property of the conservatee.

-A conservator may be appointed when an incapacitated person:
+A conservator may also be appointed when an incapacitated person:

 • is unable to manage property and business affairs; and